harrycresswell/harry/content/articles/listing-content-in-hugo.md

 [.Site](https://gohugo.io/variables/site/) gives you access to global values in your templates.

-So regardless of where you are writing your code, with `.Site` you can get hold of all site-wide variables, which are either defined in your site’s configuration or built-in to Hugo.
+So regardless of where you are writing your code, with `.Site` you can get hold of all site-wide variables.
+These are either defined in your site’s configuration or directly built-in to Hugo.

 In the interest of listing page content, we can combine `.Site` with a built-in variable called `.Pages` to access all pages across our website.